cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 Events
 ------

-With events, you can request a callback on various user interactions.
+Events request a callback on various user interactions.
 If you are familiar
 with VBA, you may have used Excel's event model already.
 Most of the workbook events described in `Excel.Appliction <https://docs.microsoft.com/en-us/office/vba/api/excel.application(object)#events>`_ are available in xlOil.
 See the xloil.Event documention for the complete list.

-Some events use reference parameters, for example setting the `cancel` bool in `WorkbookBeforeSave`, cancels the event.
-In xlOil you need to set this value using `cancel.value=True` as python does not support reference parameters for primitive types.
+Some events take reference parameters, which do not exist in python.
+For example, setting the `cancel` bool in `WorkbookBeforeSave` cancels the event.
+In xlOil you need to set this value using `cancel.value=True`.

 Events are (currently) global to the Excel instance, so you may need to filter by workbook name when handling events.